Kristina01111000/Drws_site/README.md

 Change the text of the body awareness at the bottom to “that’s why i created four element yoga, to help improve body awareness, because it was developed by a chiropractor like myself it will also introduce to new ways to appreciate your body”
 Remove the last line
 Look for a new picture

+- no meeting this week or next week, he is on a trip